mit-ll-responsible-ai/hydra-zen/README.md

 hydra-zen helps you configure your project using the power of [Hydra](https://github.com/facebookresearch/hydra), while enjoying the [Zen of Python](https://www.python.org/dev/peps/pep-0020/)!

-It provides simple, Hydra-compatible tools that enable Python-centric workflows for designing and configuring large-scale projects, such as machine learning experiments.
+It provides simple, Hydra-compatible tools that enable Python-centric workflows for designing and configuring large-scale projects such as machine learning experiments.
 Configure and run your applications without leaving Python!

 hydra-zen offers: